zachvlat/server/README.md

 This project is aimed at creating a comprehensive server setup for various purposes, such as hosting Nextcloud, Home Assistant, Jellyfin, Transmission, Deemix, FileBrowser, and more using Docker containers and Nginx Proxy Manager.

+# DISCLAIMER!
+All the ports I 'm using on the yml files are according to MY needs.
+You have to check for yourself with docker ps to see what ports can or cannot use.
+The same goes with the path I chose etc...
+Check it, before you wreck it!

 ## Table of Contents
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)